shapeoko/Docs/content/software.md

 #Software

 There are two pieces of software that you will need to be aware of while assembling and testing your machine.
-The first software is to be installed on your computer and is called "Universal G-Code Sender" (written in Java, if Java isn't an option for your machine, there are other [Communication/Control programs, see the wiki](http://www.shapeoko.com/wiki/index.php/Communication_/_Control)).
+The first software is to be installed on your computer and is called "Universal G-Code Sender" (written in Java, it may require updating to at least Java 7, if Java isn't an option for your machine, there are other [Communication/Control programs, see the wiki](http://www.shapeoko.com/wiki/index.php/Communication_/_Control)).
 Details for obtaining and installing the software can be found below.
 The second software is actually a 'firmware' that is installed on your Arduino.
 The firmware is called '[Grbl](http://www.shapeoko.com/wiki/index.php/Grbl)'.

 #####If you bought the full kit from Inventables, then your Arduino came pre-loaded with Grbl.